Clarity

 → Run a free SEO audit with Clarity SEO

-The full Report Card also flags alt text issues as part of its 29-point site check.
+The full Report Card also flags alt text issues as part of its comprehensive site check.
+You'll see exactly how many images are missing alt text and which pages they're on.

 → Get your free SEO Report Card